 Small, yet mighty, the Specialized Riprock 12, previously called the Hotrock 12, is a fun and well-designed little machine capable of getting the youngest and tiniest kids off and riding.

-In addition to being lightweight and nimble, the bike has some unique features up its sleeve that help set it apart from the wide array of poorly designed 12 inch bikes on the market.
+In addition to being lightweight and durable, the Riprock has some unique features up its sleeve that help set it apart from the wide array of poorly-designed 12 inch bikes on the market.
 Read our full review below to find out if the Specialized Riprock 12 is right for your tiny rider!

 RATING: Highly Recommended